pcatach/pcatach.github.io/_posts/2023-03-08-zero-to-one.md

 ## Why we focus on competition

-The book argues that the world has seen an unprecedented period of increasing wealth and progress (50s, 60s and 80s) which makes western society understand adopt an "indefinite optimist" attitude - the future will be better, but we don't know how, so we won't plan for it (and thus won't build it).
+The book argues that the world has seen an unprecedented period of increasing wealth and progress (50s, 60s and 80s) which makes western society adopt an "indefinite optimist" attitude - the future will be better, but we don't know how, so we won't plan for it (and thus won't build it).

-In Europe we have indefinite pessimism - things have never been as good as they were, and we have no idea what's coming but it will be worse.
+In Europe we have indefinite pessimism - things will never be as good as they were, and we have no idea what's coming but it will be worse.

 In Thiel's opinion: